nathtiekk/tp/docs/DeveloperGuide.md

     1. Test case: `viewrenewals`<br>
        Expected: Shows persons with upcoming renewals in the next 30 days, sorted by date, and details are displayed in the status message.

-    1. Test case: `viewrenewals n/100 s/name`<br>
+    1. Test case: `viewrenewals n/300 s/name`<br>
        Expected: Shows persons with upcoming renewals in next 300 days, sorted by name, and details are displayed in the status message.

     1. Test case: `viewrenewals n/0`<br>
        Expected: No persons with upcoming renewals shown.
-Error details are displayed in the status message.
+Error details are displayed in the status message and command entered stays in the command box.

     1. Other incorrect delete commands to try: `viewrenewals n/366`, `...`<br>
        Expected: Similar to previous.